-21.2.2 Pressure testing of small bore pipes (less than 15 mm) of any class may be omitted at discretion of the Register, depending on the application of these pipes.
-When assembled piping is exposed to hydraulic strength tests at 1,5p, it is allowed not to perform preliminary strength test of pipes listed in 21.2.1.
+21.2.2 Pressure testing of small bore pipes (less than 15 mm) of any class may be omitted depending on the application of these pipes.

+When the piping is exposed to hydraulic strength tests on board, it is allowed not to perform preliminary strength tests, provided that visual examination of all connections is possible.